rbind/robjhyndman.com/content/publications/2014-12-24-mortality-smoothing.md

 ---

-In this article we explore some bivariate smoothing methods with partial differential regularizations designed to handle smooth bivariate surfaces with occasional ridges.
-We apply our technique to smoothing mortality rates.
+**BACKGROUND**

-Mortality rates are typically smoothed over two dimensions: age and time.
-Occasional ridges occur due to period effects (e.g., deaths due to wars and epidemics) and cohort effects (e.g., the effects of wars and epidemics on the survivors).
+Mortality rates typically move smoothly over age and time.
+Exceptions occur, due to events such as wars and epidemics, which create, among other features, ridges in the mortality surface in a particular calendar year or for cohorts born in a particular year.

+**OBJECTIVES**

+We aim to develop and evaluate new methods that better model the smooth underlying age-period mortality surface and any cohort or period ridges.

+**METHODS**

-We propose three new practical methods of smoothing mortality rates over age and time.
-The first method uses bivariate thin plate splines.
-The second uses a similar procedure but with lasso-type regularization.
-The third method also uses bivariate lasso-type regularization, but allows for both period and cohort effects.
-In these smoothing methods, the {logarithms of} mortality rates are modelled as the sum of four components: a smooth bivariate function of age and time, smooth one-dimensional cohort effects, smooth one-dimensional period effects and random errors.
-Cross validation is used to compare these new smoothing methods with existing approaches.
+We propose two new practical methods for modelling the age-period surface of the logarithms of mortality rates.
+The first uses an approach similar to bivariate thin plate splines although with $L_1$ regularization.
+The second, which is our recommended method, also uses bivariate $L_1$ regularization but allows for smooth age-varying period and cohort effects.

+**RESULTS**

+Cross validation is used to compare these new methods with existing approaches.
+Evaluations on a multi-country dataset using four different age and period ranges as well as the simulation results indicate that the recommended method consistently gives a better estimate of the ``true'' age-period mortality surface.

+**CONCLUSIONS**

+Explicit modelling of cohort and period ridges in the mortality surface, using of $L_1$ norm for regularization and measuring errors as well as using two dimensions for smoothing, all improves accuracy and provides greater insight into the underlying mortality dynamics.

+**CONTRIBUTION**

-Although our methods are designed to smooth logarithms of mortality rates, they are generic enough to be applied to any bivariate data with occasional ridges.
+The new methods provide more accurate and nuanced models of the age-period mortality surface, informing mortality modelling, analysis and forecasting.
+Although designed for the modelling of mortality rates they can be applied to any bivariate data with occasional ridges and extend the statistical literature on quantile smoothing.

+&nbsp;

 **Keywords:** Bivariate data, nonparametric smoothing, mortality rates, graduation, cohort effects, period effects.